pyeve/eve-demo/README.rst

 *******************
-The header provided with the above response contains an ``ETag`` which is very important, because etags are mandatory for performing edit and delete operations on the items.
+The header provided with the above response contains an ``ETag`` which is very important, because etags are mandatory for performing edit and delete operations on items.
 Editing happens at item endpoint and is allowed only if the request includes an ``ETag`` matching the current representation of the item on the server.
 This prevents overwriting the current item with obsolete versions.